Try Costimizer for free. Get enterprise-grade cloud savings upto 30% without the enterprise price tag.Book A Demo

 Is nOps enough if my infrastructure is mostly Kubernetes?

-Not always. nOps is strong at pricing and commitments, but Kubernetes-heavy teams often need deeper node-level and pod-level execution.
+Not always. nOps handles pricing and commitments well, but Kubernetes-heavy teams often need deeper node-level and pod-level execution.
 Tools like Cast AI or ScaleOps specialize in reshaping clusters and right-sizing workloads, while agentic platforms like Costimizer handle both Kubernetes and non-Kubernetes waste.
+Our EKS cost optimization and GKE cost optimization guides cover specific strategies for each environment.

 • Why Engineering Teams Replace nOps